 The fund financial statements provide information about the Authority's funds and focus on the determination of financial position and changes in financial position rather than upon net income.
-When applicable, separate statements for each fund category-governmental and proprietary are presented.
+Separate statements for each fund category are presented.

 The Authority only presents governmental funds.
 The emphasis of fund financial statements is on the Authority's major governmental fund.